Mayeu/mayeu.me/_posts/2015-11-13-docember-one-month-to-improve-your-documentation.md

 will be interesting to him.
 He kindly shared this idea, and this led [Matool] to propose the awesome *"[DOCember][docemberName]"* name, replacing the clumsy *"**NaDoWriMo**"* I proposed.
-The three of us then decided that we should write blog posts about this project, so here is mine :)
+The three of us then decided that we should write blog posts about this project, so here is mine :) You can also see the one [Steve Klabnik wrote][steveDocember].

 ## So what will be DOCember?